Yesenia Ferrera: Gymnastics career

-Ferrera returned to elite competition in June 2017 at the Central American Sports Festival in Guatemala City, Guatemala.
-She won the all-around competition, as well as the vault and floor titles too.
+Ferrera returned to elite competition in 2017 at the Central American Sports Festival in Guatemala City, Guatemala.
+She won the all-around competition, as well as the vault and floor exercise titles.
+She also won a bronze medal on the uneven bars and a silver medal with the Cuban team.
+She competed at the 2017 World Championships on the balance beam and the floor exercise but did not advance into either apparatus final.
+At the 2017 Mexican Open, she finished second to Cătălina Ponor in the three-event all-around.